 Having fun ashore can make you lose track of time.
 But missing the last tender is serious.
 The ship will leave, and you will be left behind.

 Your only options are costly.
-You might need to fly to the next port or home and pay to have your belongings shipped.
-Sometimes, a pilot boat can take you to the ship, but that’s rare and causes delays for other passengers.
+You might need to fly to the next port or all the way home and pay to have your belongings shipped.
+In very rare cases, the ship and port may arrange a small boat to return you to the ship, but this is entirely at the captain’s discretion and should never be relied on

 Always keep track of the time to ensure you catch the last tender back.